-If a site launch did not complete as expected, and assistance is still needed after following the troubleshooting steps below, create a request with VIP Support.
+If a WordPress site launch did not complete as expected, and assistance is still needed after following the troubleshooting steps below, create a request with VIP Support.
 If needed, the Support team can assist with restoring a site to its most recent backup.

 Site Not Found error

-Refer to the search-replace guide to format the appropriate WP-CLI command for a single site or a multisite environment, and be sure to test each command with the
+Before running any commands, refer to the search-replace guide to format the appropriate WP-CLI command for a single site or a multisite environment.
+Be sure to test each command with the

 --dry-run option first.

 search-replacecommand for a site launch, the search value must match the site’s previous domain, and the replacement value must match the newly mapped domain.
 The value of the newly mapped domain must match exactly what was added to the VIP Dashboard, especially the

 - For most launches, a site’s previous domain value is the convenience domain.
 If a site previously replaced the convenience domain with a temporary custom domain prior to launch, run the

 search-replaceto replace the temporary custom domain with the newly mapped domain.

 - After running a

 search-replaceoperation, instances of the site’s previous domain should be flushed from the object cache using VIP-CLI.
 If instances of the old domain value are still present on the site or in the database, additional